xrayone912/TSAdminMQTT/README.md

 !!!
 Important the MacOs build must be done under a Linux operating system !!!

-Run `npm run electron-package-macOs` to build the project.
+Run `npm run electron-package-macOS` to build the project.

 ## Running unit tests